Study reveals that almost 30% of cancer patients aren’t being honest with their docs

 By Kathryn E. Vinson, MS, CCRC

 How could these be bad?
 Well, some may be completely harmless, some may have a benefit, but as cancer patients, we must be extra vigilant in disclosing EVERYTHING that we take or use to our docs.
 What’s the big deal, you ask?
 There is plenty to discuss.
-Let’s take some time today to talk about an industry that was worth over $132 billion in 2016.
+Let’s take some time today to talk about an industry that, in 2016, was worth over $132 billion.

 When you’re healthy…